Article · Feb 13, 2026

 Bubble.io list fields don't auto-update when children point at parents.
 Re-query the database, write the actual list back.
 Here is the pattern.

-A list field on a Bubble data type stores an array of references to other things.
-The classic example is a Project type with a tasks field of type “list of Tasks.”
-Bubble’s documentation describes list fields as one of the two ways to represent one-to-many relationships, the other being a back-reference (a Project field on the Task itself).
+List field: a field on a Bubble data type that stores an array of references to other records.
+A Project type with a tasks field of type “list of Tasks” is the canonical example.
+Bubble stores the list as an array of unique IDs on the parent row.

 Why pointing a child at a parent isn’t enough